YusifIsmailov/BSc-Thesis-Code/README.md

 ## Data Requirements

-To run the code, you will first need to obtain the required data files.
+To run the code, you need to obtain the required data files.

 Required files:
 *   `stock_data.csv`: Daily stock data from CRSP.
 *   `market_return_daily.csv`: Daily value-weighted market return data from CRSP.
 *   `ff3_daily.csv` & `ff3_monthly.csv`: Daily and monthly Fama-French factor data from WRDS (including momentum factor).
-*   `liq_factor.csv`: Monthly Psstor-Stambaugh liquidity factor data from WRDS.
+*   `liq_factor.csv`: Monthly Pastor-Stambaugh liquidity factor data from WRDS.
 *   `Goyal-Welch.csv`: Monthly predictor data, which can be downloaded from [Amit Goyal's website](https://sites.google.com/view/agoyal145).

-For more details on the data and processing, please refer to the data section of the thesis.
+For more details on the data and processing, please refer to the thesis.

 ## Code Execution Order

 The scripts are designed to be run sequentially to generate all results.
-The following order is recommended for a full replication.
+The following order is recommended.

-The header of each `.py` file contains a description of its purpose and required input files if you don't want to run everything.
+The header of each file contains a description of what it does and the required input files.
+Refer to that if you don't want to run everything.

 ### Part 1: Replication of Kelly and Jiang (2014)